The Token Economy - Engineering an AI's Working Memory

 { "role": "user", "content": "What currenty do they use there?" }

-The Token Economy: The Scourge of the Expanding Context Window
+The Token Economy: The Expanding Context Window Problem

-Even with our structured storage, a significant challenge remains: the ever-expanding conversation history.
-Every message added means more tokens sent to the LLM with each subsequent turn.
-This rapidly escalates into a problem of token economics.
+Even with structured storage, a major challenge remains: the ever-expanding conversation history.
+Every message bolted on means more tokens sent to the LLM with each subsequent turn.
+This escalates fast into a problem of token economics.

 A token isn’t simply a word.
 It’s a fundamental unit of text that LLMs process.
 For English, a token can be part of a word, a whole word, or even a few words.
 More complex words or non-English languages often require more tokens.
 For example: